 10 Most Common Bug Bites on Dogs

 Below we’ll go over some common bug bites on dogs.
-This list is not comprehensive, but we tried to focus on the types of bugs that are most common in Canada and much of the US.
+This list is not comprehensive, but we tried to focus on the types of bugs that are most common in Canada and much of the United States.
 Make sure you are familiar with any insects that are specific to your area!

 1. Spider Bites on Dogs